hy011121/EmailPass-Extractor/README.md

 ## WTF is This?

-**EmailPass Extractor**—or whatever you wanna call it (*Combo Purifier*, *CleanLeech*, *CredScrub*, *UniqCred Extractor*)—is here to pull email:password combos outta messy files.
+**EmailPass Extractor**-or whatever you wanna call it (*Combo Purifier*, *CleanLeech*, *CredScrub*, *UniqCred Extractor*)—is here to pull email:password combos outta messy files.
 You got a text file lookin’ like it went through a hurricane?
 This thing takes out the junk, spits out the clean stuff.
 No “country” this, no “provider” that, just straight `email:password`.
 You’re welcome.

 ---